MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 Window.Render();
 ```

 As you may have noticed, we have the same output as earlier.
-No prompt was printed.
-That's because we need to activate manually the `Prompt` element.
-Interactive elements are not activated by default.
+No prompt was displayed.

+> [!IMPORTANT]
+> Static elements are activated by default when added to the window.
+On the contrary, interactive elements need to be activated manually.

 To do so, we can add the following line of code:

 ```csharp
 Window.ActivateElement(prompt);